vimc/orderly2/README.md

 So for example, we might want to depend on some set of reports matching a pattern (e.g., pull in one per country for some set of countries specified when running the report).
 Or we might want to produce some artefacts only when a particular parameter is set.

 The reason to avoid this is that then there's too much logic in the tool that is just running the analysis, requiring another level of orchestration to control.
 To a degree we suffer here with the query dependencies as these are hard to debug.

+This would probably require a little extra metadata to be added by the engine to record what queries we ran, but would not affect the general metadata as we'd always write out what they resolve to.

+Use cases:

+* depend on some flexible set of upstream task:
+  - if a parameter is 'x' pull in task `A` otherwise `B`
+  - pull in dependencies from the script itself (`orderly2::orderly_depend("other", "id", "path", ...)`)
+  - depend on some matching set of reports (e.g., all reports from date X expanded over country)
+  - pull in all files found from a report, matching some path/pattern
+* output a flexible set of artefacts
+  - Save everything in a directory (e.g., `figures/*.png`) similar to how we do directory resources at present
+  - Mark resources in the script itself (so `orderly2::orderly_resource("path.png")`

+These would all be implemented in the engine (and the dynamic ones require that there's a pretty strong concept of "running report"), with the final fully resolved information saved out into the final metadata.

 ### Integration with other tools